julenbhy/WASM-crypto-algorithms/README.md

 # WASM-crypto-algorithms

-This repository is an adaptation of the crypto-algorithms repository for compiling it to WASM and MUSL.
+This repository is an adaptation of the crypto-algorithms repository for compiling it to WASM.

 # Setup: